wnka/pdp80-blog/content/posts/links-2023-week-6.md

 # Music

 - [So Wassup?
 Episode 49 | Gang Starr - "You Know My Steez"](https://www.youtube.com/watch?v=hVjMgFP1hB8) - This series from DJ Premier is excellent.
 He covers and breaks down songs he produced and adds background and stories.
 For example, I didn't know he and Guru were so close with [Branford Marsalis](https://www.youtube.com/watch?v=Zy8JE8xVwVc), or that I completely missed out on [Group Home](https://www.youtube.com/watch?v=nLsu7hpB8IY).
 The video for "You Know My Steez" is inspired by THX 1138?
 Wild!
+- RIP to Trugoy the Dove from De La Soul.
+"Trugoy" is "yogurt" spelled backwards...

 # Arcade/Shmups